Applying to CalArts

 Can I apply to more than one program?

 Yes.
-You will need to submit a separate application using a different email address in addition to required materials and an application fee for each program you would like to apply to.
+You will need to submit a separate application in addition to required materials and an application fee for each program you would like to apply to.
 You will also have to send a separate portfolio, or schedule an audition if required, for each of those applications.
 If you are accepted to more than one program at CalArts, you will then have to choose one program as your major.

 What if the program I want to apply to is already closed?
 Can I change majors after I have been accepted?